 “The centre is designed to provide children with a stimulating learning environment and the opportunity to participate in co-curricular programs from sports, dance to language,” says Rebecca.

-“Everyone on the team has worked incredibly hard to ensure the centre was ready to open and provide much-needed education and care for children on Central Coast.”
+“Everyone on the team has worked incredibly hard to ensure the centre was ready to open and provide much-needed early education and care for children on Central Coast.”